 top of page

-Men's hair was worn long and natural, often covered by a (usually red) toque, a type of woolen hat.
+Men's hair was worn long and plain, often covered by a (usually red) toque, a type of woollen hat.

 Shirts were made of white cotton with collars and buttoned cuffs.
-Pants were made of woolen fabrics, featured button flies, and were fitted at the knee.

-Men also wore waistcoats, which were buttoned at the front and featured pockets and basques*.
+Men also wore waistcoats, which were buttoned at the front and featured pockets and basques.
 They also wore ties of fine canvas tied at the neck, with both ends falling over the chest.

 They wore tailored or knitted long wool stockings held up by garters and leather shoes that tied at the top with a metal buckle.
 Some also wore clogs.

-Women covered their hair with quilted bonnets* tied under the chin.
-These bonnets were made of quilted canvas and always worn under a head covering known as a cornette*, while other bonnets, such as single or double rowed bonnets*, were worn alone.
+Women covered their hair with quilted bonnets tied under the chin.
+These bonnets were made of quilted canvas and always worn under a head covering known as a cornette, while other bonnets, such as single- or double-rowed bonnets, were worn alone.

 White cotton blouses were short sleeved and open at the neck.
-Bodices were fitted garments with basques* and sleeves tied at the front or back.
+Women wore canvas or muslin neckerchiefs.
+Bodices were fitted garments with basques and sleeves tied at the front or back.

-Aprons were made of heavy canvas or dark woolen fabric.
+Skirts, worn over petticoats, were long and generous and made of woollen fabric.
+Aprons were made of heavy canvas or dark woollen fabric.
 Women always wore white aprons in public.

 Stockings were made of wool and held by garters at the knee.
 They were worn with shoes or clogs.